rescale-labs/Util_Ansys_Mech_Convergence_Plotter/README.md

 2. Initiate the Jupyter Notebook by accessing it through the Status Page.

-3. Navigate to the Shared directory and click on the Force_Convergenge_plotting.ipynb notebook
+3. Navigate to the Shared directory and click on the Force_Convergenge_Plotting.ipynb notebook

 4. To run the code select Run All from the Cell Menu Drop Down